zama-ai/concrete/docs/tutorial/comparisons.md

 ### 1. fhe.ComparisonStrategy.ONE_TLU_PROMOTED

-This strategy makes sure that during bit-width assignment, both operands are assigned the same bit-width, and that bit-width contains at least the amount of bits required to store `x - y`.
+This strategy makes sure that during bit-width assignment, both operands are assigned the same bit-width, and that bit-width contains at least the number of bits required to store `x - y`.
 The idea is:

 ```python
 comparison_lut = fhe.LookupTable([...])